-- Applicants graduating from Grade 12 of an accredited high school in the United States are eligible to apply for admission to the Undergraduate Studies of Tyndale University.
-All U.S. applicants must carry a full course load for the fall and winter semesters (3-5 courses per semester or 9-15 credit hours per semester). - Applicants will be considered for admission on the basis of their SAT, ACT or CLT scores.
+- Applicants graduating from Grade 12 of an accredited high school in the United States are eligible to apply for admission to the Undergraduate Studies of Tyndale University. - Applicants will be considered for admission on the basis of their SAT, ACT or CLT scores.
 In order to be considered, students must score a minimum combined SAT score of 950 (out of 1600) or 1420 (out of 2400), a minimum ACT score of 20, or minimum CLT score of 58 (out of 120). - Students from the United States may apply to Tyndale University through the online application (tyndale.ca/apply) or by completing the paper application. - Students from the United States are required to meet the criteria outlined in the Applicants from Other Countries section.